wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/data-services/elements-of-a-data-service.md

 </config>
 ```

--   `config/@id`: an OPTIONAL XML ID identifying the config element.
+-   `config/@id`: An OPTIONAL XML ID identifying the config element.
 If
     the configuration file has multiple \<config\> elements, then this
     attribute is required.